jeftegoes/GitOverviewAndCommands/README.md

   - Text form the `HEAD`  commit is between <<<<<<< and =======
   - Text from the branch to be merged is between ======= and >>>>>>>

+## Tracking branches
+### Tracking branch overview
+- A local branch that represents a remote branchs `<remote>/<branch>`
+### Viewing tracking branch names and status
+- remotes/origin/HEAD THIS IS A SYMBOLIC REFERENCE.
+- Allows `<remote>` to be specified instead of `<remote>/<branch>` in Git commands

+## Fetch, Pull and Push
+### Network command overview
+- **Clone** - Copies a remote repository
+- **Fetch** Retrives new objects and references from the remote repository
+- **Pull** - Fetches and merges commits locally
+- **Push** - Adds new objects and references to the remote repository
+### Fetch
+- Retrieves new objects and references from another repository
+- Tracking branches are updated
+  - Fetch updates tracking branch information
+### Pull
+- Combines `git fetch` and `git merge FETCH_HEAD`
+  - If objects are fetched, the tracking branch is merged into the current local branch
+  - This is similar to a topic branch merging into a base branch
+- Git pull merging options
+  - `--ff` (default) - fast-forward if possible, otherwise perform a merge commit
+  - `--no-ff` - always include a merge commit
+  - `--ff-only` - cancel instead of doing a merge commit
+  - `--rebase [--preserve-merges]`

+### Push
+- Push adds commits to the remote repository

+## Rebasing
+### Rebasing overview
+- Two types of rebase
+  - Rebase
+  - Interactive rebase
+- Moves commits to a new parent (base)
+  - The unique commits of the featureA branch (B and C) are reapplied to the tip of the master branch (D)
+  - Because the ancestor chain is different, each of the reapplied coomits has a different commit ID (B'and C')
+- Diffs
+  - Each commit contains a snapshot of the complete project
+  - Git can calculate the difference between commits
+    - This is known as a diff or a patch
+- Rebasing reapplies commits
+  - When rebasing, Git applies the diffs to the new parent commit
+    - This is called "reapplying commits"
+- Rebasing is a merge
+  - Reapplying commits is a form of merge and is susceptible to merge conflicts
+  - For example, commits B and C can change the same file, causing a merge conflict during the rebase
+- Rebasing pros and cons
+  - Pros:
+    - You can incorporate changes from the parent branch
+      - You can use the new features/bugfixes
+      - Tests are on more currernt code
+      - It makes the eventual merge into master fast-forwardable
+    - Avoids "unnecessary" commits
+      - It allows you to shape/define clean commit histories
+  - Cons:
+    - Merge conflicts may need to be resolved
+    - It can cause problems if your commits have been shared
+    - You are not preserving the commit history
+### Executing a rebase
+### Rebasing with merge conflicts

+## Rewriting history
+### Amending a commit
+- You can change the most recent commit:
+  - Change the commit message
+  - Change the project files
+- This creates a new SHA-1 (Rewrites history)
+- You can modify the staging area and amend a commit
+- Optionally use the --no-edit option to reuse the previous commit message
+### Interactive rebase
+- Interactive rebase lets you edit commits using commands
+  - The commits can belong to any branch
+  - The commit history is changed do not use for shared commits
+  - Interactive rebase options
+    - Use the commit as is
+    - Edit the commit message
+    - Stop and edit the commit
+    - Drop/delete the commit
+    - Squash
+    - Fixup
+    - Reorder commits
+    - Execute shell commands
+- Squash a commit
+1. Applies a newer (squashed) commit to an older commit
+2. Combines the commit messages
+3. Removes the newer commit
+- Squash vs. delete
+  - **Squash** - Combine this commit with the older commit, creating a single commit
+    - The work of both commits is included
+  - **Delete** - No changes from this commit are applied
+    - The diff is thrown out
+    - The work of this commit is lost
+    - Greater change of a merge conflict

+### Squash merges
+1. Merges the tip of the feature branch (D) onto the tip of the base branch (C)
+  - There is a change of a merge conflict
+2. Places the result in the staging area
+3. The resuilt can then be committed (E)
+- What happers to the feature commits?
+  - After the featureX label is deleted, commits B and D are no longer part of any named branch
+    - Commits B and D will eventually be garbage collected
+  - A squash merge rewrites the commit history

 ---
 ## Git principal commands
 - Set user name and email